athammad/athammad/README.md

 # Hello, folks! <img src="./logos/bye-smile.gif" width="30px">

-My name is Ahmed Hammad and I am a Data Scientist, Quantitative Researcher and Program Evaluator.
+My name is Ahmed and I am a Data Scientist, Quantitative Researcher and Program Evaluator.
 I have a PhD in Applied Machine Learning and Econometrics.
 I have been working on data for over 10 years in both the academic and private sectors.